The Ivy (film)

 The Ivy (Hiedra) is a 2025 drama film written and directed by Ana Cristina Barragán.
+A co-production between Ecuador, Mexico, France, and Spain, it stars Simone Bucio and Francis Eddú Llumiquinga.

-A co-production between Ecuador, Mexico, France and Spain, the film had its world premiere at the Orizzonti section of the 82nd Venice International Film Festival on 3 September 2025, where Barragán won the section's Best Screenplay award.
+The film had its world premiere in the Orizzonti section of the 82nd Venice International Film Festival on 3 September 2025, where Barragán won the section's Best Screenplay award.
+It was theatrically released in Ecuador on 12 March 2026.